kevinb7/fearless-javascript/slides.md

         }
     }

-The onclick handler uses whatever the value of `i` when the event handler is called.
-When is it called?
-What is the value of `i` at that point in time?
+- The onclick handler uses whatever the value of `i` when the event handler is called.
+- When is onclick called?
+During the `for` loop or after?
+- What is the value of `i` at that point in time?
-What does this program do?
+- What does this program do?

 --